timarkh/tsakorpus/docs/src_convertors.md

 ``meta_in_header`` -- Boolean value that determines if the metadata should be searched in the XML header.
 If it is found, it undergoes certain name changes to comply with the tsakorpus requirements, see ``get_meta_from_header`` function in ``xml_rnc2json.py``.

-``multivalued_ana_features`` -- list of strings that determines which analysis attributes have to be trated as carrying multiple values separated by a whitespace.
+``multivalued_ana_features`` -- list of strings that determines which analysis attributes have to be treated as carrying multiple values separated by a whitespace.

 ``language_codes`` -- dictionary that contains correspondences between the attribute values used to identify the language and the language names as specified in the ``languages`` list.